particle-iot/docs/src/content/examples.md

 Blinking an LED is the ["Hello World"](http://en.wikipedia.org/wiki/Hello_world_program) example of the microcontroller  world.
 It's a nice way to warm up and start your journey into the land of embedded hardware.

-For this example, you will need a Spark Core (duh!), a Breadboard, an LED, a Resistor (we will soon find out a suitable value) and an USB cable.
+For this example, you will need a Spark Core (duh!), a Breadboard, an LED, a Resistor (we will soon find out a suitable value) and a USB cable.

 Connect everything together as shown in the picture.
 The LED is connected to pin D0 of the Core.
 The positive (longer pin) of the LED is connected to D0 and its negative pin (shorter) is connected to ground via a resistor.